 The Arava Valley is blooming!
-That’s why I’ve decided to write up the best guide for the Arava Valley I could muster.
-In fact, the Arava is one of the most remote areas in the country, which is actually just about two hours’ drive from Tel Aviv; Recently there is a growing trend of agricultural tourism.
-After the world had already come up with the concept; I went to check out what it looked like in the local version.
-I discovered there a sense of Italy and I came back to tell you all about it!
+That’s why I’ve decided to write up the best guide for the Arava Valley.
+The Arava is one of the country’s most remote areas, just about a two-hour drive from Tel Aviv.
+Recently, there has been a growing trend of agricultural tourism.
+After the world had developed the concept, I checked out what it looked like in the local version.
+I discovered a sense of Italy there and returned to tell you about it!

-So what kind of attractions you can do once you reached the area.
-So one option is Bein Hashitin Farm.
-The Bein Hashitin Farm was established by the Bein Hashitin Association in Moshav Hatzeva, in 2017.
-In fact, the farm is spread over an area of seven dunams, its location is adjacent to the Moshav Hatzeva agricultural fields.
-Emphasis on the small details will turn the visit for the visitors of the farm into a real experience.
-In addition, you get to work in a real agricultural field.
+So what kind of attractions can you do once you reach the area?
+So, one option is Bein Hashitin Farm.
+The Bein Hashitin Farm was established by the Bein Hashitin Association in Moshav Hatzeva in 2017.
+The farm is spread over seven dunams adjacent to the Moshav Hatzeva agricultural fields.
+Emphasis on the small details will turn the visit for the farm visitors into an authentic experience.
+In addition, you get to work in an actual agricultural field.

 Best Guide for the Arava Valley: Be A Shepherd For One Day

-In Tzukim there is a cool activity for kids.
+In Tzukim, there is a fantastic activity for kids.
 So it’s an experiential and unique activity of three hours.
 The day will start with a grazing lesson on the field and how to herd the sheep.
 Then you’ll go with the dogs and the flock of sheep for a two-hour walk in the area.
-Also, you will walk in the desert landscape, stop to let the sheep eat and make tea from desert plants.
-In the process, we will learn about dogs, sheep, and desert plants.
+Also, you will walk in the desert landscape, stop to let the sheep eat, and make tea from desert plants.
+We will learn about dogs, sheep, and desert plants in the process.
 You need to get in touch with Adi at 0523868909.